Updated 26 May 2020

 Where premises are being temporarily closed solely to the Covid-19 outbreak your insurers, Ecclesiastical, will maintain full cover on the basis of your current policy terms and conditions, at no extra cost to you, and with no increased terms or excesses until 30 June 2020.

-The extension of cover is subject to you complying fully with the terms of the Temporarily Closed Premises Condition which details appropriate risk management practices (and is less stringent than the unoccupied premises condition).
+The extension of cover is detailed within the Temporarily Closed Premises Condition which also sets out appropriate risk management practices that should be followed as far as is possible in the current circumstances.
+Just to be clear, the suggested risk management measures are not provisos to your insurance cover, they are suggested practices only.
 Full details of the Temporarily Closed Premises Condition (and Ecclesiastical’s full statement on the temporary cover enhancements to your insurance policy) can be found here.

 The extension of cover does not apply to premises that: